 SonarLint is a Visual Studio 2015 extension that provides on-the-fly feedback to developers on new bugs and quality for your .Net code.
 I highly recommend reading up on the details found on http://www.sonarlint.org/visualstudio/.
 Just keep in mind that using SonarLint will require a full installation of SonarQube.

 Microsoft ALM – The link below redirects you to the latest information regarding the collaborative effort between SonarSource and Microsoft (MSBuild & VSTS/TFS integration).

 Beyond the Basics of SonarQube – One of the best in-depth talks I’ve seen so far!
 Don’t let the title mislead you.
 The content is very accessible and easy to grasp.

-Quickstart: Analyzing .NET projects with SonarQube -The following blogpost covers the usage of SonarQube in conjunction with .Net based projects in great detail.
+Quickstart: Analyzing .NET projects with SonarQube -The following blog post covers the usage of SonarQube in conjunction with .Net based projects in great detail.
 However, it might be a bit daunting for beginners.
 Regardless of this, I still recommend glancing over its content.
-Doing so will give you a better idea on how SonarQube can be integrated within your existing processes.
+Doing so will give you a better idea of how SonarQube can be integrated within your existing processes.

 Manage your technical debt with TFS – The following Channel 9 Video shows what a typical Visual Studio and TFS integration looks like.
 You can skip the first three minutes without missing out on anything important.
 The interesting part for me was seeing how you can manage technical debt by creating a baseline.